 A sharing rule is based on the record owner or other criteria, including record type and certain field values.
-You can define up to 300 sharing rules for each object, including up to 50 criteria-based sharing rules, if available for the object.
+You can define up to 300 total sharing rules for each object, including up to 50 criteria-based or guest user sharing rules, if available for the object.